reflectionalist/DS-PhPL/README.md

 ## Overview

-You have learned concepts and properties of programming languages.
+We have learned concepts and properties of programming languages.
 Yet that is _not_ the whole picture.
 Programming languages, as an artifct for describing information processing, are situated in a larger background that involves humans, machines and other real-world objects.
 When looking at this bigger picture, a lot of interesting questions about them emerge: What is the nature of their meaning?
-How do they relate to our mind?
-How do they interact with the community or society?
-What about esthetics and ethics?
+How do they reach out to the world and reach in to our mind?
+How do they interact with their community?
+What are esthetic and ethic considerations about them?
 These questions are beyond the reach of computer science and require the attendance of philosophy.

-This discussion seminar will serve as a tour of philosophical investigations into programming languages.
-During this tour, we will discuss their meaning and reference, their relation to our cognition, their social interaction, esthetics and ethics.
-We wish, through this tour, to have a second view of programming languages but from a philosophical perspective.
+This discussion seminar is a journey through philosophical investigations into these questions raised about programming languages.
+There may be no definite answers to them.
+But it is our wish that, through this journey, we will gain not only a broader view of programming languages from a philosophical perspective but also the ability to consider and evaluate programming languages philosophically.

 ## Syllabus